 Seeking out other expats

 If you want to meet up with your fellow nationals in the city, both Meetup and InterNations run groups that can make that happen.
-There’s already some meetups for millennial women from India, Bengali professionals and American expats.
+There’s already some meetups for millennial women from India, and American expats.

 Alternatively, you could try one of Dublin’s many thriving expat associations for people from different countries.
 There’s associations for private individuals, like Oi for Brazilians and Irlanda Italiana for Italians.
 There’s also associations for business people, such as the Spanish ISEA and the Ireland India Business Association.